webscopeio/screenshot/README.md

 ## How to use

-It is easy to use Screenshot, (a) visit [screenshot-ekqt.vercel.app/](https://screenshot-ekqt.vercel.app/), (b) click on the frame to paste your clipboard's image and then (c) adjust the settings as needed.
+To use Screenshot, (a) visit [screenshot-ekqt.vercel.app/](https://screenshot-ekqt.vercel.app/), (b) click on the frame to paste your clipboard's image and then (c) adjust the settings as needed.

 ## Installation